devalf/demo-t2/README.md

 Please copy root file `.env.example` to `.env`, fill the variables with necessary values.
 Then in the project directory run command

-`docker-compose -f docker-compose.yml up --build`
+`docker-compose up --build`

 wait for a while for running all necessary processes.
 Then open in the browser [http://localhost:8080](http://localhost:8080) to load the Application.

+To run dev version run
+`docker-compose -f docker-compose.dev.yml up --build`

 ***Service is under active development...***